K-Nearest Neighbors

 Normalize the "Cups Butter" variable in the data set above using min-max normalization.
 Then, do the same with the "Grams Sugar" variable.
 Finally, construct a cross-validation curve for the normalized data set and verify that the performance has improved.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 K-Nearest Neighbors.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/k-nearest-neighbors/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/k-nearest-neighbors/